PeterHickman/spaghetti/README.md

 # Spaghetti

 Well this escalted quickly.
-I wanted to learn some Linux assembler so I thought "what project should I work on to motivate my learning?" and the answer was "write my onw basic compiler"
+I wanted to learn some Linux assembler so I thought "what project should I work on to motivate my learning?" and the answer was "write my own basic compiler"

 Perhaps I should have given it more thought but here we are